usarscotus/legal-directory/frcmp/rule_32.md

 &nbsp;&nbsp;&nbsp;&nbsp;(A) By a Party.
 Before imposing sentence, the court must:

-(i) provide the defendant's attorney an opportunity to speak on the defendant's behalf;
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) provide the defendant's attorney an opportunity to speak on the defendant's behalf;

-&nbsp;&nbsp;(ii) address the defendant personally in order to permit the defendant to speak or present any information to mitigate the sentence; and
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) address the defendant personally in order to permit the defendant to speak or present any information to mitigate the sentence; and

-&nbsp;&nbsp;&nbsp;&nbsp;(iii) provide an attorney for the government an opportunity to speak equivalent to that of the defendant's attorney.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iii) provide an attorney for the government an opportunity to speak equivalent to that of the defendant's attorney.

 &nbsp;&nbsp;&nbsp;&nbsp;(B) By a Victim.
 Before imposing sentence, the court must address any victim of the crime who is present at sentencing and must permit the victim to be reasonably heard.